-When you have a control attachment, you live your life feeling out of control (anxiety, worry, helplessness) or that someone else is trying to control you (authority issues, rebellion, feeling oppressed, power struggles).
+When you self-sabotage with a control attachment, you live your life feeling out of control (anxiety, worry, helplessness) or that someone else is trying to control you (authority issues, rebellion, feeling oppressed, power struggles).

 Deprivation: You are attached to feeling deprived.

-When you have a deprivation attachment, you lead an unfulfilled life, feeling empty and unloved, or emotionally numb.
-You may feel a void inside you, which you can attempt to fill with addictive substances and relationships that do not actually fill the void, ultimately, but only sustain the attachment.
+Self-sabotaging with a deprivation attachment, you lead an unfulfilled life, feeling empty and unloved, or emotionally numb.
+You may feel a void inside you, which you may attempt to fill with activities, substances, and relationships that do not actually fill the void.
 The deprivation attachment seeks to avoid getting real needs met.

 Rejection: You are attached to feeling rejected.

-When you have a rejection attachment, you often feel dismissed, disregarded and hurt.
+When you’re self-sabotaging with a rejection attachment, you often feel dismissed, disregarded and hurt.
 You anticipate being criticized by others and feel compelled to seek approval (social anxiety), often in ways that only lead to feeling more rejected (seeking approval from someone who will never approve, such as a critical parent).
-The rejection attachment often features a harsh inner critic that demands perfection or will not cease to judge.
+The rejection attachment often features a harsh inner critic that demands perfection or never ceases to judge.